cjdbarlow/Part-One/hepatic_blood_flow.md

 ###Intrinsic Autoregulation
 * Myogenic autoregulation
 * Hepatic arterial buffer response
   This is also known as the "hepatic artery-portal venous semi-reciprocal interrelationship".
-Hepatic arterial resistance is proportional to portal venous blood flow, such that a reduction in portal venous flow causes a decrease in hepatic arterial resistance and increases hepatic arterial flow.
+    * Hepatic arterial resistance is proportional to portal venous blood flow, such that a reduction in portal venous flow causes a decrease in hepatic arterial resistance and increases hepatic arterial flow
     This is probably mediated by adenosine.

 ###Extrinsic Autoregulation
 * Autonomic Nervous System